Making CBI Claims in TSCA Submissions

 The authorized official submitting CBI claims must make several assertions as well as certify that information submitted to substantiate a CBI claim is true and correct, as required by sections 14(c)(1)(B) and 14(c)(5) of TSCA.
 EPA has combined these requirements into the following certification statement that can be used to satisfy these requirements.

 If specific chemical identity is claimed as CBI, a structurally descriptive generic name must also be provided.
-Read EPA’s guidance for the creation and approval of generic names.
+Read EPA’s guidance for the creating generic names.

 I hereby certify to the best of my knowledge and belief that all information entered on this form is complete and accurate.